anbclausen/2d-typescript-game-engine/README.md

 ## Acknowledgments

 * Code for python server is directly taken from [this](https://stackoverflow.com/a/21957017) stackoverflow answer.
-* [johandegn](https://github.com/johandegn) did some minor modifications to this project.
+* [johandegn](https://github.com/johandegn) did some modifications to this project.
 Thanks for that!